-- The contractor is seen to have a financial risk, i.e. are responsible for making good any defective work and maintaining appropriate insurances.
+- The contractor is seen to have financial risk, i.e. are responsible for making good any defective work and maintaining appropriate insurance.

 - The contractor provides the main tools, equipment and materials required to perform the services (except where the hirer has a business-critical requirement for the contractor to utilise equipment, i.e. for security, data protection or safety).

 More importantly, contractors should always ensure that the working practices mirror the contract.
 If a contractor has similar working conditions, responsibilities and control as a client employee, they are more likely to be caught inside IR35, regardless of what the contract says.